 A control register (HPIC) is accessible by the CPU and the host.
-The CPU uses HPIC to send an interrupt request to the host, to clear an interrupt request from the host, and to configure and monitor the HPI.
+The CPU uses HPIC to send an interrupt request to the host, to clear an interrupt request from the host, and to monitor the HPI.
+The host uses HPIC to configure and monitor the HPI, to send an interrupt request to the CPU, and to clear an interrupt request from the CPU.

 Data flow between the host and the HPI uses a temporary storage register, the 32-bit data register (HPID).
 Data arriving from the host is held in HPID until the data can be stored elsewhere in the processor.
 Data to be sent to the host is held in HPID until the HPI is ready to perform the transfer.
-When address auto-incrementing is used, read and write FIFOs are used to store burst data.
-If auto-incrementing is not used, the FIFO memory acts as a single register (only one location is used).
+When address autoincrementing is used, read and write FIFOs are used to store burst data.
+If autoincrementing is not used, the FIFO memory acts as a single register (only one location is used).